-Payment issues with health insurance companies continue to cause headaches for physicians and their practices.
-Delays in payment to physicians threaten the economic sustainability for their practices, especially during an unprecedented pandemic.
+Payment issues with health insurance companies continue to cause headaches for physicians and their practices, the result of which continues to threaten the economic sustainability of healthcare.
+Access

 - Network Adequacy & Transparency Act: ISMS crafted law which ensures the adequacy, accessibility and transparency of health care network plans.

 - Prevented Prescription Drug Formulary Disruptions: ISMS helped enact legislation that will prevent insurance companies from modifying an enrollee’s drug formulary coverage after the enrollee is already locked into a health plan for the year.

 - Right-to-Shop: ISMS blocked legislation that would encourage patients to focus exclusively on cost when seeking medical care, with complete disregard for physician experience, expertise or other factors related to quality of care, amongst other harmful provisions.